-Figure 14 shows a clear variation of the estimated co-coherence with thermal stratification of the atmosphere for the three turbulence components.
+Figure 12 shows a clear variation of the estimated To demonstrate the effect of the thermal stratification on the observed co-coherence at SMW, fig. 12 shows the estimated co-coherence with thermal stratification of the atmosphere for $-2 \le \zeta \le 2$ for the three turbulence components.
 As observed by e.g. Soucy et al. (1982) or Cheynet et al. (2018) and modelled by Chougule et al. (2018), the vertical co-coherence is generally highest for convective conditions and smallest for stable conditions.
-Such results reinforce the idea that modelling the turbulent loading on offshore wind turbine turbines using a coherence model established for neutral conditions may only be appropriate for the ultimate limit state design but not for the fatigue life design.
+Such results reinforce the idea that modelling the turbulent loading on offshore wind turbines using a coherence model established for neutral conditions may only be appropriate for the ultimate limit state design but not for the fatigue life design.